High powered tank cleaning for storm tanks

 Storm Blaster

-The cleaning of storm overfill tanks requires a robust and vigorous washing jet.
-The D3000 and D4000 range of tank washers were originally designed to clean oil tankers and other cargo ships.
-They have since been re-engineered to meet the specific needs of the water and sewage industry.
+The cleaning of stormwate attenuation tanks requires a robust and vigorous washing jet.
+The StormBlaster™ rotary jet head was designed to clean oil tankers and other cargo ships.
+It has since been re-engineered to meet the specific needs of the water and sewage industry.

 These robust rotary solid stream tank washers deliver two high impact spray jets that will clean the toughest residues.
 The spray head rotates in two dimensions and so over time will build up a complete cleaning pattern that ensures that every inch of the target surface is thoroughly cleaned.